saluteyey/ENVI5809-Final/README.md

 ## Analysis plan:
 1. Upload the humpback whales' migration route data.
-2. Upload the environmental parameters data (temperature and salinity).
+2. Upload the recorded environmental parameters datasets (temperature and salinity) and future temperature dataset.
 3. Analysis of how do these environmental parameters change with migration route.
-4. Predict the change of future temperture influence the humpback whales' migration.
+4. Predict how the change of future temperture may influence the humpback whales' migration.

 ## Data sources: